StackMCP

 Three things to do right now:

 Your AI assistant gets smarter, faster, and cheaper when you give it fewer tools and more room to think.
-A lean MCP stack is not a limitation -- it is the most effective setup you can run.

 Related Stacks